Charles Edward Stuart: Early stages and victory at Prestonpans: 1745

 Although several clan chiefs initially discouraged him, he gained the crucial support of Donald Cameron of Lochiel, Chief of Clan Cameron, after Charles provided "security for the full value of his estate should the rising prove abortive."
 Thereafter, support continued to grow.
 It is recorded that during this time, Charles began to take lessons in conversational Gaelic under the tutorship of Alasdair mac Mhaighstir Alasdair.
 On 19 August, he raised his father's standard at Glenfinnan and gathered a force large enough to enable him to march towards Edinburgh.
 The force proceeded eastwards, reaching Invergarry Castle by the last week of August.
 Charles's forces continued on via the Corrieyairack Pass, where their control of the pass persuaded advancing government forces to withdraw from the area.
 Stopping briefly first at Blair Castle, Charles and his forces reached Perth on 4 September.
 At Perth, his ranks were joined by more sympathisers, including Lord George Murray.
 Previously pardoned for his participation in the 1715 and 1719 risings, Murray took over from O'Sullivan due to his better understanding of Highland military customs, and the Jacobites spent the next week re-organising their forces.
 On 14 September, Charles and his forces took Falkirk, and Charles stayed at Callendar House, where he persuaded the Earl of Kilmarnock to join him.
 (Note: Charles would stay again at Callendar House before the Battle of Falkirk Muir.
 The Earl however would later be executed for his support of Charles in August 1746.)

 Charles's progress onto Edinburgh was helped by the action of the British leader, General Sir John Cope, who had marched to Inverness, leaving the south country undefended.
 On 16 September, Charles and his army encamped outside the city at Gray's Mill in Longstone.
 Lord Provost Archibald Stewart controlled the city, which quickly surrendered.
 However, the castle under the command of George Preston did not surrender and was blockaded until Charles later called off the siege owing to a lack of artillery.
+A mutual agreement was reached between the Jacobites and the castle wherein the garrison would not fire onto the suburbs of Edinburgh, and, in exchange, the Jacobites would not blockade the transport of food into the castle.
 On 17 September, Charles entered Edinburgh, accompanied by around 2,400 men.
 During this time, Charles also gave trophies to his supporters, a prominent example being Prince Charlie's Targe.
 Allan Ramsay painted a portrait of Charles while he was in Edinburgh, which survived in the collection of the Earl of Wemyss at Gosford House and, as of 2016, was on display at the Scottish National Portrait Gallery.